AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 A machine "word" is the largest amount of storage that can be conveniently and efficiently manipulated by the hardware, given the implementation's run-time model.
-A word consists of a some number of storage elements, maybe one but typically more than one.
+A word consists of some number of storage elements, maybe one but typically more than one.
 As the unit the machine natively manipulates, words are expected to be independently addressable.
 (On some machines only words are independently